qir-alliance/.github/Contributing.md

-# Community Specification Contribution Policy 1.0
+# QIR Alliance Contribution Policy 1.0

-This document provides the contribution policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
+This document provides the contribution policy for specifications and other documents developed using the QIR Alliance Specification development process in a repository (each a “Working Group”).
 Additional or alternate contribution policies may be adopted and documented by the Working Group.

 ## 1. Contribution Guidelines